Table of Contents

 - Ichneumon – This was a small creature similar to a mongoose.
 This is an interesting association, as ichneumon are traditionally regarded as enemies of snakes.

 - Shrew – The shrew is a small mouse.
 This is, again, another unlikely association, as snakes devour mice and shrews.

 - Uraeus – Wadjet was often depicted as a rearing cobra, to symbolize her role as a protector goddess and one that would fight the enemies of those shew as protecting.
 As such, depictions of Ra often feature a rearing cobra sitting on his head, symbolizing Wadjet.
 This image would eventually become the uraeus symbol, which was featured on the crowns of pharaohs.
 When Lower Egypt eventually united with Upper Egypt, the uraeus was combined with the vulture, Nekhbet, who was Wadjet’s sister.

 While Wadjet was often depicted as a violent force, she also had her gentler side, seen in how she nourished and helped raise Horus.
 Her fierce protection of her people also demonstrates her dualistic nature as nourisher and subjugator.

-Wadjet was an emblem of guidance and protection, who protected Egyptian kings from their enemies.
+Wadjet was an emblem of guidance and protection, and a goddess who protected Egyptian kings from their enemies.
 She was also seen as a nourisher, as she raised Horus as his nurse.
 This role demonstrates Wadjet’s maternal instincts.
-She safeguarded two of Egypt’s greatest deities, Horus and Ra, and her fierce demeanour and warrior skills made her among Egypt’s most important goddesses.
+She safeguarded two of Egypt’s greatest deities, Horus and Ra, and her fierce demeanour and warrior skills put her among Egypt’s most important goddesses.